-Paperna and Landsberg (1987) and Paperna (1990) observed a unique cell reaction in gut epithelial cells of juvenile Oreochromis aureus × Oreochromis niloticus hybrids infected with Eimeria (s.l.) vanasi.
+Paperna and Landsberg (1987) and Paperna (1990) observed a unique cell reaction in gut epithelial cells of juvenile Oreochromis aureus \times Oreochromis niloticus hybrids infected with Eimeria (s.l.) vanasi.
 They found tubuli extending into the host cell cytoplasm from funnels located at the border of the parasitophorous vacuoles containing gamonts.
 The tubuli were fewer, vestigial or absent in cells with merogonic stages.
 Although these structures have not been described in other piscine coccidia, they are similar but not identical to the spine-like structures that protrude from the parasitophorous membrane of enterocytes of turkey and bobwhite quail infected with Eimeria dispersa (Long et al., 1979; Millard and Lawn, 1982).
-The "spines" may consist of the skeletal filaments of the microvilli, assuming that the parasitophorous vacuole is formed from the invaginated cell membrane of the enterocyte (Millard and Lawn, 1982).
+The "spines" may consist of the skeletal filaments of the invaginated cell membrane of the enterocyte (Millard and Lawn, 1982).
 It was also proposed that the function of the "spines" could be to anchor the parasitophorous vacuole membrane within the host cell (Long et al., 1979).